-Full-time faculty can obtain a parking decal for the year from the Bursar's Office (Colston Hall) by showing the relevant documents and pay the required fee.
+Full-time faculty can obtain a parking decal for the year from the Campus Service Center by showing the valid BCC college ID, valid driver's license vehicle registration, and the required fee.
 Adjunct faculty can purchase a decal for the semester.
-Faculty is expected to adhere to the traffic regulations described in the Traffic and Parking Regulations booklet provided at the time of obtaining a parking decal.
+Faculty are expected to adhere to the traffic regulations described in the Traffic and Parking Regulations booklet provided at the time of obtaining a parking decal.

-Faculty expecting a visitor who would like to park on campus must request a Visitor's Pass at least 24 hours prior to the visit from the Department of Public Safety (Ext.
-5923; Fax 6359; Loew Hall, Room 510).
-Relevant information to obtain a pass must include: visitor's name; date and time of visit; vehicle's year, make, model, and color; requester's name, department, building/room number and campus extension.
+Faculty expecting a visitor who would like to park on campus must request a Visitor's Pass at least 24 hours prior to the visit from the Department of Public Safety (ext.
+5923; Loew Hall, Room 510).
+Relevant information to obtain a pass must include visitor's name; date and time of visit; vehicle's year, make, model, and color; requester's name, department, building, room number and campus extension.